The TEAM Project

 - HR-STEM with 60 pm resolution with simultaneous use of BF and HAADF-STEM detectors

-- 4D-STEM with the K2-IS for ptychography, strain mapping, and other scanning nanodiffraction experiments
+- Energy-filtered 4D-STEM with the K3-IS for ptychography, strain mapping, and other scanning nanodiffraction experiments

 - Nanoscale and Atomic Electron Tomography in STEM and TEM modes